-Create an inclusive and cutting-edge environment that fosters discovery, exploration, and success.
+Create a cutting-edge environment that fosters discovery, exploration, and success.

 2 GOAL

 Observe the Earth System

 Collect and evaluate ocean, atmosphere, and marine ecosystem observations that contribute to the body of scientific knowledge of the Atlantic Ocean region to improve the ability to better assess and predict the Earth system.